Getting goodies like vitamins, minerals, and fiber into your pet’s diet doesn’t need to be as hard as you might think it is.

 Oatmeal is good for dogs, yes, but your pooch won’t need the same kind of portion sizes as their human masters to reap the rewards.

-In fact, whereas people will treat oatmeal itself as a big main meal of the day, your dog is likely to enjoy its nutritional rewards just as easily with a small helping mixed into their other food.
+Whereas people will treat oatmeal itself as a big main meal of the day, your dog is likely to enjoy its nutritional rewards just as easily with a small helping mixed into their other food.

 Of course, you’re advised to avoid feeding dogs uncooked or raw oatmeal in much the same way as human beings ought to not eat it.